ethereum-attestation-service/eas-docs-site/docs/core--concepts/privacy.md

 Below are a few concepts to consider when building with privacy in mind.

 ### Private Data Attestations
-Private Data Attestations are a way to attest to nearly an infinite amount of arbitrary data, generate a merkle tree of that data, and then only attest to the merkle root onchain or offchain.
-The data can then be provided to specific individuals and allow them to selectively disclose or verify the data against the merkle root.
+Private Data Attestations are a way to attest to nearly an infinite amount of arbitrary data, generate a Merkle tree of that data, and then only attest to the Merkle root onchain or offchain.
+The data can then be provided to specific individuals and allow them to selectively disclose or verify the data against the Merkle root.

-For example, a university could attest to a student's entire transcript by creating a merkle tree of the courses and grades, and then only attesting to the root onchain.
+For example, a university could attest to a student's entire transcript by creating a Merkle tree of the courses and grades, and then only attesting to the root onchain.
 The student can then provide specific courses to employers without revealing their entire transcript.

 **📘 Read More:** [**Private Data Attestations**](/docs/tutorials/private-data-attestations.md)